I walk in the streets, alleys and squares,

 He had thought for His people.

-Also, if the time for forgiveness has not come,
+Also, if is not yet arrived the time for forgiveness,

 disarming some cherubim’s flaming swords,